 Appoint a Registered Agent Service When You Create Your Washington LLC

 Your business needs to have a Registered Agent Service as soon as it’s formed.
 You can achieve this through one of the following methods.

 File Certificate of Formation with the Washington Secretary of State

-You will need to include details of your Registered Agent in your Certificate of Formation.
-This is the form that you file with the Secretary of State to formally create your
+You will need to include details of your Registered Agent in your Articles of Organization.
+This is the form that you file with the Secretary of State to formally create your business.

 Incorporate Through Incfile and Get a Free Washington Registered Agent

 When you incorporate through us, we complete and file your Certificate of Formation based on the information you’ve provided.
 Additionally, we give you a free Registered Agent service for the first year, and we’ll include details of your Registered Agent in the form that we file.Incorporate Your Business Through Incfile